qbentil/Uglearner/README.md

 # Uglearner Web Application

-This is a Study and resourcefull App for Students from University of Ghana, Legon
+This is a Study and resourcefull App for Tertiary Students